RayhanHamada/gelarin/README.md

 ## `gelarin new`

-command for saving new boilerplate repo
+Add new boilerplate repo to be saved

 ```
 USAGE